handaru/data/buddy/sop/pdfimage/README.md

-# PDF Image Extraction Project
+# PDF Image Summarizer Project

-This project involves extracting images from PDF files using the `readpdfimg.ipynb` notebook.
+This project involves extracting images from a PDF file and then summarize using llama3 model.
 Follow the steps below to set up and install the necessary dependencies.

 ## Prerequisites